Exploring Identity Theft Statistics in the Age of Data Breaches

 (ITRC Aftermath report)

-The list of institutions that victims need to engage with includes, but is not limited to:
+The list of institutions that victims need to engage with includes but is not limited to

-• Credit issuers
+• Credit issuers,

-• Credit reporting agencies
+• Credit reporting agencies,

-• Local law enforcement
+• Local law enforcement, and

-• Federal trade commission
+• Federal trade commission.

-93.1% of identity theft victims don’t report the crime to the police.
+23. Over 1 in 10 identity theft victims don’t report the crime to the police.

-According to identity fraud statistics published by the Bureau of Justice, the majority of victims don’t contact the police.
+According to identity fraud statistics published by the Bureau of Justice, most victims don’t contact the police.
 Sixty-eight percent handle it another way, such as reporting the crime to the credit union or bank.
+Even more worryingly, around 10% of victims think the police can’t help.

 Identity Theft Victim Demographics